-Having your horse's shoes taken off, the hoof trimmed, and the shoes reapplied, is called resetting or re-shoeing.
-Your farrier is the best person to consult with to determine just when a reset is due.
+Having your horse's shoes taken off, the hooves trimmed, and the shoes reapplied, is called resetting or reshoeing.
+Your farrier is the best person to consult in order to determine just when a reset is due.
 They can recommend the type of shoes, a schedule, and any corrective work that could be done to enhance your horse’s health.

-The Importance of Reshoeing Your Horse
+The Importance of Reshoeing

-Keeping shoes on your horse’s hooves requires a bit more maintenance and attention than keeping your horse barefoot.
-Leaving shoes on can make your horse more prone to problems like underrun heels, cracks, thrush under the shoe, contracted heels, and long toes.
-Much of this is because the hoof is not wearing like it would if the horse was walking barefoot on any surface that would file it down naturally.
+Keeping shoes on your horse’s hooves requires a bit more maintenance and attention than letting your horse remain barefoot.
+Leaving shoes on, however, can make your horse more prone to problems like underrun heels, cracks, thrush under the shoe, contracted heels, and long toes.
+Much of this is because the hoof is not wearing like it would if the horse was walking barefoot on surfaces that would file it down naturally.

 Signs Your Horse's Shoes Should be Reset

-- loose nails that push up from the hoof wall
+- Loose nails that push up from the hoof wall

-- nails that seem to protrude further out of the shoe on the underside than when they were first put on
+- Nails that seem to protrude further out of the shoe on the underside than when they were first put on

-- a shoe has come off altogether
+- A shoe becomes loose or comes off altogether

-- the hoof is starting to overgrow the shoe and is getting out of shape
+- The hoof is starting to overgrow the shoe and is getting out of shape

-- the shoe has become excessively thin or worn unevenly
+- The shoe has become excessively thin or unevenly worn

-- the shoe seems twisted on the foot
+- The shoe seems twisted on the foot

 The Reshoeing Process

 When the shoes are reset, the farrier will pull the shoes off, trim the hoof growth off, shape the hoof, and nail the same shoes back on.
-Because there is no natural wear on the hoof, as there would be if your horse was barefoot, the hooves may seem to grow a bit faster.
+Because there is no natural wear on the hoof—as there would be if your horse was barefoot—the hooves may seem to grow a bit faster.
 Your farrier may have to reshape the shoes, especially if a problem needs to be corrected.